WPTravelteam/wp-travel/readme.txt

 Fixes:
 * Fixed error if update from outdated version to latest.
-* Dashicons replaced with fontawesom.
+* Dashicons icon in frontend replaced with Fontawesome.
+* Fixed WP Travel customer is not being created even create customer enabled.

 = 4.5.5 =
 Release Date: 18th March, 2021